-Factor saving for “travel” into your budget and set up automatic deposits: Whether you’re looking to take a trip at the end of this month or at the end of the summer, you can begin factoring “travel” into your budget now.
+Factor saving for “travel” into your budget and set up automatic deposits: Whether you’re looking to take a trip at the end of this month or at the end of the year, you can begin factoring “travel” into your budget now.
 Adding travel to your standard monthly expenses will help you to make sure it always gets paid.
 You can do this by opening a dedicated savings account, and can even set up automatic deposits to be transferred each week or month, that way you don’t forget to stick to your budget.

 Cut back on nonessentials: Do you and your family order takeout once a week?
 Or maybe you stop for coffee every other day on your way to work?
 Try cutting back on nonessentials for a few weeks to save for your family vacation.
 Deposit the money you would normally use on these items into your travel savings account.
 Making small sacrifices now will mean you have more to save on your trip.